American Water Shrew

 Diet: Primarily eats aquatic insects, such as mayfly, stonefly, and caddis fly, including larvae and nymphs, but may also eat terrestrial invertebrates as well.

-Breeding information: Mating season usually lasts from December to September with 2-3 litters produced a year.
-Females have a 3 week gestation period and then deliver from 3-10 young per litter during the spring or summer.
+Breeding information: Mating season usually lasts from December to September, with 2-3 litters produced a year.
+Females have a 3-week gestation period and then deliver from 3 to 10 young per litter during the spring or summer.
 Nests, made of dried vegetation, are placed in tunnels or in hollow logs.

-Status in Tennessee: American Water Shrews are uncommon and Deemed in Need of Management by both TWRA and Tennessee Department or Environment and Conservation.
+Status in Tennessee: American Water Shrews are uncommon and deemed in Need of Management by both TWRA and the Tennessee Department of Environment and Conservation.

-Best places to see in Tennessee: Small, cold streams in extreme eastern Appalachian Mountains.
+Best places to see in Tennessee: Small, cold streams in the extreme eastern Appalachian Mountains.